ZAZ #3: The Naked Gun

 So let's talk extras.
 The DVDs weren't quite fully loaded special editions, but they were pretty satisfying thanks to each film getting another Zucker brother audio commentary.
 That's "brother" singular because none of them include Jim or Jerry, even though they did work on the first one.
 In their stead, we got producer Robert Weiss alongside David, plus Peter Segal and associate producer Michael Ewing on The Final Insult.
 But they're no less fun or informative for the lack of the two founders; in fact, the commentaries might bring you more in favor of the sequels after listening.
 Each film also included the theatrical trailer; in fact The Smell Of Fear had two.
 Now, there was definitely room left to grow.
 Besides the series of interviews and documentary featurettes one could imagine, they definitely could've included deleted scenes.
 We've already seen some on Top Secret! and Airplane! discs, and there's no question many exist for the Naked Gun series, too.
 The commentaries talk about how they shot big, alternate endings for these movies that were swapped out after audience tests (the original apparently ended with some kind of lavish "Take Me Out To the Ball Game" musical number).
 And fans on Youtube have already collected a series of fun extra scenes from television broadcast versions of the sequels.
 But nope, it's just the commentaries and the trailers.

 That's not the biggest disappointment, though.
 The biggest bummer is that while the blu-ray for From the Files of Police Squad carried over the DVD extras, the sequels did not.
 They're completely barebones - the commentaries (and trailers) are gone! 😞 So hang onto those DVDs, folks.
 But that doesn't mean don't also upgrade.
 I mean, the original film is an easy upgrade decision, but even the sequels are worthwhile advancements to HD, and the good news is that the market is flooded with Naked Gun discs, so it's pretty cheap to pick up both DVD and BD copies of the sequels.
-Of course, all three could certainly stand getting the Paramount Presents treatment; and they have been consistent money-makers for them, so there might be reason to hope if their line proves successful and last for a while.
+Of course, the sequels could certainly stand getting the Paramount Presents or even 4k treatment; and they have been consistent money-makers for them, so there might be reason to hope if their line proves successful and last for a while.
 We'll see.

 No comments: